 Though often neglected, improving your flexibility is a crucial part of maintaining an overall healthy body, according to the American Council on Exercise.
 Regular stretching can help improve your posture, relieve muscle tension and may even reduce your risk of injury.

 Even if you dreaded the sit-and-reach test in elementary school PE class and still struggle to reach your toes during a yoga class, don't totally abandon this stretch just yet.
-Take note of your sticking points (ex. chronically tight hamstrings or stiff hip flexors) and listen to your body.
+Take note of your sticking points (chronically tight hamstrings or stiff hip flexors, for instance) and listen to your body.

 If You: Feel Tugging in the Back of Your Legs